-Keeping tabs on your spending is always important, but may be especially crucial during a recession.
-During economic downturns, unemployment tends to be higher and the market can experience some swings, so it’s a good idea to protect the money you have coming in now, in case your financial situation is impacted by these events.
+Keeping tabs on your spending is always important, but it may be especially crucial during a recession.
+During economic downturns, unemployment tends to be higher and the market can experience some swings, so it’s a good idea to look after the money you have coming in now, in case your financial situation is impacted by these events.

-Identify which expenses are non-negotiable and which ones could be eliminated or cut back on.
+Identify which expenses are essential and which ones could be eliminated or cut back.
 You may even be able to negotiate the cost of certain subscriptions and services, like cell phone plans or fitness memberships.

 When it comes to emergency funds, aim to have at least three to six months’ worth of living expenses set aside.
 In times of economic uncertainty, it may be worth putting even more aside if you’re in a position to do so.

 Charting your expenses is admittedly not the most exciting task, and thankfully there are many online tools available that can automate tracking your spending, set goals for certain categories (like restaurants or travel) and even alert you when you’ve gone over.
 Some can also help you build, manage and track a budget.